 Light-emitting Diodes (LEDs)

-Light-emitting diodes (LEDs) are electrical components which when provided with voltage and current, emit light.
+Light-emitting diodes (LEDs) are basic active (non-linear) electronic components which when provided with voltage and current, emit light.
 Although there are many ways to make light from electricity (hot filaments, lasers, plasma, e.t.c.), by-definition LEDs are built from a basic diode.
 They typically have two electrical connections, just like a standard diode.
 They emit light when forward biased, and block reverse current just like normal diodes (a warning here: some LEDs DO NOT like being reverse biased, please read the datasheet).

 Schematic Symbol

 The schematic symbol for a LED looks like a diode symbol, but with arrows added to indicate that it gives of light.
-The schematic symbol for a LED is shown below.
+The schematic symbol for a LED is shown in This is a placeholder for the reference: fig-led-diode-schematic-symbol.
 As with a normal diode, the anode is on the left, and the cathode on the right.

 A more positive voltage is needed on the anode w.r.t to the cathode for current to flow through the LED and it emit light.